"Beach life is good for the soul"

 Book with confidence knowing that we've been creating smiles for over 70 years.

-Elie Holiday Park - independently assessed as one of the finest campsites in the UK
+Elie Holiday Park - independently assessed as one of the finest parks in the UK

 Tripadvisor Travellers' Choice